cujomalainey/antplus-arduino/README.md

 Arduino now includes a library manager for easier library installation.
 From the Sketch menu select include library->Manage Libraries, then type "antplus-arduino" in the filter and install.

-Prior to Arduino 1.5 installation is manual
+Prior to Arduino 1.5 installation is a manual

 Download a .zip or .tar.gz release from github.
 Determine the location of your sketchbook by selecting "preferences" on the Arduino menu.
 Create a "libraries" folder in your sketchbook and unzip the release file in that location.